luizbgomide/sovereign/rules.md

 ## Injury, Healing, and System Strain

 Injury is almost inevitable in an adventurer’s career.
-Some forms of it can be longer-lasting than others.
+Some forms of it are longer-lasting than others.

 ### Mortal Injury and Stabalization

 When a Delver is reduced to zero HP by a lethal attack, they are Mortally Injured.
 They will die at the end of the sixth round after their incapacitation unless stabilized by an ally or some special ability.
-A Mortally Injured character is helpless, and can take no actions and do nothing useful.
+A Mortally Injured character is helpless, takes no actions, and does nothing useful.

 Stabilizing an ally is a Main Action that requires a DEX/ Heal or INT/Heal skill check with a DC of 8 plus the number of full rounds since the target fell.
 If the medic lacks a [healer’s kit](/equipment#healers-kit) or other tools, this difficulty is increased by 2.
-Only one ally can try to stabilize a victim per round, though others can attempt to aid their check, but attempts may be retried each round for as long as hope lasts.
+Only one ally can try to stabilize a victim per round, though others can attempt to aid their check (via a group check).
+Attempts may be retried each round for as long as hope lasts.

 Once stabilized, the victim remains incapacitated for one Turn before recovering with 1 HP and the [Frail](#frail) condition.